 U.S. Chemical Storage Offers Lithium Battery Storage Buildings

-If improper storage occurs, lithium batteries might become unstable, causing excessive heat to cause damage internally and potentially catch on fire.
-Cells should be stored with a charge between 30% and 50%.
+If improper storage occurs, lithium batteries might become unstable.
+This may cause excessive heat to damage it internally and potentially catch on fire.
+Store cells with a charge between 30% and 50%.
 The cells can be stored fully discharged, although the cell voltage should not drop below 2.0 The maximum voltage should not exceed 4.1 volts.

 Always follow charging instructions provided with each lithium battery.

 How to Store Lithium Batteries: Maintenance and Handling Precautions

 - Ensure temperature controls are set to specified temperatures